kowainik/relude/README.md

 * `g $ f $ x`
 * `x & f & g`

-Some generally useful modules from `base` package are exported, e.g.
+Some generally useful modules from the `base` package are exported, e.g.
 `Control.Applicative`, `Data.Traversable`, `Data.Monoid`, `Data.List`,
 and many more.